 Exclusively hand-picked, the grapes are carefully sorted when they arrived at the cellar.

 Only the best grapes will be kept and vinified.
-After total de-stemming, the harvest is vinified in traditional temperature-controlled vats during 15 days, before aging in oak barrels.
+After total de-stemming, the harvest is vinified in traditional temperature-controlled vats for 15 days, before aging in oak barrels.

-In order to reveal their character, aromas and originality, the 13 grape varieties of Château de Beaucastel vineyard are vinified separately:
+In order to reveal their character, aromas and originality, the 13 grape varieties of Château de Beaucastel vineyards are vinified separately:

 - Grenache and Cinsault provide warmth, colour and roundness,

 - Mourvedre, Syrah, Muscardin and Vaccarese provide structure, aging ability, colour and a

 very straight taste,

 - Counoise and Picpoul provide body, freshness and very particular aromas.

-The art of blending, passed down from generation to generation in Famille Perrin, gives all its character to Beaucastel's wines.
+The art of blending, passed down from generation to generation in Famille Perrin, impart character to the Beaucastel wines.

-The blending done, the wine is stocked in oak barrels where it will age during a year.
-Only racking operations will trouble this rest.
-The wine maturates slowly in the Beaucastel's cellar until the best moment to put it in bottle.
-Bottles will then be kept at the chateau for another year.
+After the blending is done, the wine is stocked in oak barrels where it will age for one year.
+Only racking operations will disturb this rest.
+The wine matures slowly in Beaucastel's cellar until the moment is right to bottling.
+The bottles will then be kept at the chateau for another year.